 She also has been in long term recovery since 1995.
 After leaving RJWF in 2016, she published a book of poetry about her recovery from alcoholism titled “Recovering Myself: A memoir in Poetry.”
 Molly is a board member at the Global Recovery Initiatives Foundation, and currently lives in New Jersey.

 Nikki Sixx is a founding member and the bassist of the band Mötley Crüe (over 100 million albums sold worldwide) as well as the author of three New York Times bestselling books, including his memoir The Heroin Diaries, which will debut as a musical in 2021.

 He is 18 years sober and has been a dedicated recovery advocate, philanthropist, and public speaker.
 He is a frequent media contributor to CNN, Fast Company, MSNBC, The Washington Post, The Guardian, and Rolling Stone.
 He has also spoken to members of Congress for National Alcohol and Drug Addiction Recovery Month, and serves on the Board of the Global Recovery Initiatives Foundation.

-She lives in Virginia with her partner Lauren McDonald who is an Episcopal priest.
+Jan currently lives in Virginia with her partner Lauren McDonald.